-Finally, I managed to get myself some free time to go out to take some shots and do the lens review.
-Today, I would like to do the review for the Sony Zeiss SEL24F18Z prime lens as mentioned earlier.
-Although the SEL24F18Z had been introduced and released on 2011 December, but it is still one of the best prime lenses in the market.
-Besides, I prefer to do specific review for each E-mount lens before make the comparison among them (e.g. the SEL24F18Z, SEL35F18, and perhaps the Carl Zeiss Touit 32 mm).
+Today, I would like to review the Sony Zeiss SEL24F18Z prime lens, as mentioned in the previous post.
+Although the SEL24F18Z was introduced and released in 2011 December, it is still one of the best prime lenses in the market.
+Besides, I prefer to do a specific review for each E-mount lens before comparing them (e.g., the SEL24F18Z, SEL35F18, and perhaps the Carl Zeiss Touit 32 mm).

-Sony had introduced and released their “home-made” Zeiss E-mount prime lens – the Sony Zeiss SEL24F18Z on 2011 December.
-This lens aims to deliver superior corner-to-corner sharpness with minimum distortion even at the largest aperture F 1.8.
-The SEL24F18Z performance had been praised and complimented by most of its owners but it comes with an extremely high price tag (SGD 1,699).
-So does it worth the price for you to purchase it?
-And so how does it performs?
+Sony introduced and released their “home-made” Zeiss E-mount prime lens – the Sony Zeiss SEL24F18Z in 2011 December.
+This lens aims to deliver superior corner-to-corner sharpness with minimum distortion even at the largest aperture F1.8.
+The SEL24F18Z performance had been praised and complimented by most of its owners, but it comes with an extremely high price tag (SGD 1,699).
+So is it worth the price for you to purchase it?
+And so, how does it perform?

 Pros & Cons